semprag/semprag.github.io/editors.md

 http://semprag.org
 </blockquote>

-3. Kai will add them to the masthead.
+3. The editors-in-chief will add them to the masthead.